mcanthony/tonal/README.md

 ## Usage

-Install via npm: `npm i --save tonal` or use the distribution file ready for browsers.
+Install via npm: `npm i --save tonal` or use the distribution file ready for browsers (27kb minified)

 ## Documentation and tests